 The debate about the extent to which it might be safe to 'top up' income by distributing accumulated capital gains, while preserving the real value, was fuelled by the Charity Commission.
 In 2001, it allowed for the first time charities with a permanent endowment, which traditionally would only have been allowed to spend income, to adopt a total return approach provided the Commission's consent was received.
-More recently it has introduced a new regime which allows permanently-endowed charities to take a total return approach if the trustees pass an appropriate resolution.
+More recently it has introduced a new regime which allows the 14,000 or so permanently-endowed charities in the UK to take a total return approach if the trustees pass an appropriate resolution.